 How Long Does Bankruptcy Stay on Your Credit Report?

-How long a bankruptcy stays on a credit report varies, but most last years.
+How long a bankruptcy stays on a credit report varies, but it can last for years.
 Here are tips to manage credit before and after filing for bankruptcy.

 At-A-Glance

-The most common forms of personal bankruptcy found on a credit report are chapter 7, chapter 13, and dismissed bankruptcies.
-Each has its own rules and requirements.
+Two common forms of personal bankruptcy may be Chapter 7 and Chapter 13.
+Each has its own rules and requirements:

 How Bankruptcy Affects Your Credit Score